 Wasted admin time

 Without workflows, every HR task requires figuring out what to do.
 Time spent remembering steps, finding forms, and checking requirements adds up.
-Even important processes like conducting performance reviews become inconsistent without standardized procedures.
+Even important processes like conducting performance reviews become inconsistent without standardised procedures.
 Standardised workflows with templates and automation eliminate this reinvention.

 Essential HR workflows to standardise